 The Wine Trap Family

-“It didn’t happen, Paul.
-There was no well.
-We didn’t die.”
+"It didn't happen, Paul," his parents got used to saying to him, half-asleep.
+"There was no well.
+We didn't die.
+We're not going to die."

 By thirteen, I’d stopped having the dream.
 For thirty years I lived free of the horror.
-I forgot the details of it, forgot how it ruled me, how I stayed up reading to stave off the nightmare, how when I slept it was with lights on and door open.
+I forgot the details of it, how it ruled me, how I stayed up reading to stave off the nightmare, how I slept with lights on and door open.
 I grew up, moved out, got a job pushing lines of code, and made enough to live in my own house, alone.

 On Halloween, the night before my forty-fourth birthday, the dream came back.

-Something else came back, too.
+Something else, too.

 Being noticed and celebrated snaps me out of it, wakes me up.
 I look around and see how I’ve been living.
 It’s not pretty.

-Through poor habits and a lax attitude about trash, I’ve created an ecosystem in which several dozen fruit flies thrive.
-A coworker suggests I set up a wine trap.
-A wine trap is a bottle of wine with saran wrap rubber banded over the opening, holes poked.
 The fruit fly, attracted to the wine, lands on the cellophane and crawls through the holes seeking the source of the smell.
-It needs to get out, but it can't.
+It needs to get out, but it can’t.
 It slips, falls, and eventually dies, drowning in intoxicating death.
+Its siblings can’t help but follow suit.

 I’m on a deadline, so I set up a wine trap and forget about it.